smfo/whatILearntToday/Backend/DB/rollback.md

 WHERE id = 15
 ```

-The opposite of this is explicit transactions where every transaction has to begin with `begin transaction` and end with `commit transaction` or `rollback transaction`.
+The opposite of this is explicit transactions, where every transaction has to begin with `begin transaction` and end with `commit transaction` or `rollback transaction`.

 ## Transaction name